kdyrja/CSVconverter/README.md

 ​You can then open the CSV file in your favorite log viewer (I use Flow CSV Viewer).

-How to export data from your diagnostic.
+How to export data from your diagnostic:

 	1) On your diagnostic open file commander.
 	2) Go to Android > data > com.us.thindiag_plus > files > ThinkCar > ThinDiag > images and here is your log (Launch use .X431, THINKDIAG .TC) folder name is only example.
 	3) extract your file to the computer via email, Bluetooth, cloud, flash drive,.....